samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 One player has the special role of Dungeon Master.

-Some people love being the DM all the time, while others can end up feeling trapped as the “forever DM” for their gaming group.
-The “[Group Size](/sources/dnd/dmg-2024/running-the-game#GroupSize)” section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) discusses possibilities for sharing the role of Dungeon Master among multiple players in a group.
+Some people love being the DM all the time, while others can end up feeling trapped as the "forever DM" for their gaming group.
+The "[Group Size](/sources/dnd/dmg-2024/running-the-game#GroupSize)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) discusses possibilities for sharing the role of Dungeon Master among multiple players in a group.

 ### Players

 Players who aren’t the Dungeon Master take on the roles of the heroes, also known as the characters or the adventurers.

 D&D plays best with four to six players in addition to the DM, but it’s possible to run a game with fewer or more adventurers.
-See the “[Group Size](/sources/dnd/dmg-2024/running-the-game#GroupSize)” section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) for advice on doing so.
+See the "[Group Size](/sources/dnd/dmg-2024/running-the-game#GroupSize)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) for advice on doing so.

 #### Finding Players